samsmithnz/DotNetCensus/README.md

 [![Latest NuGet package](https://img.shields.io/nuget/v/dotnet-census)](https://www.nuget.org/packages/dotnet-census/)
 ![Current Release](https://img.shields.io/github/release/samsmithnz/DotNetCensus/all.svg)

-**A tool to conduct a .NET census - count all of the different .NET versions - on a target directory.**
+**A `dotnet` tool to conduct a .NET census - count all of the different .NET versions - on a target directory.**

 Ever wanted to understand what your .NET portfolio looks like?
 Perhaps to understand what frameworks are expired, the amount of technical debt, or just to have more visibility into your portfolio?
 DotNet Census is here to help.